surajsingh0224/surajsingh0224/README.md

 > *"Data is the new oil, but insights are the refined fuel that powers decisions."*

 I believe that the best data scientists are those who can bridge the gap between complex algorithms and business value.
-My background in web development and digital marketing gives me a unique edge: I understand not just *how* to build models, but *why* they matter to the business.
+My background in web development and digital marketing gives me a unique edge.
+I understand not just *how* to build models, but *why* they matter to the business.

 ---